vstxckr/CTF-Write-up/picoCTF/VNE/vne.md

 - Oh :open_mouth:! it lists the contents of `/root` like `ls` command and inside `/root` have a file named `flag.txt`, it looks like high possiblity is flag of this challenge.

 - So, what will I do next?
 Hm...
-By this time, I still have no idea to extract that `flag.txt` file, even if I have nearly everything :confused:.
+By this time, I still have no idea to leak the content of `flag.txt` file, even if I have nearly everything :confused:.

 - I have search all about `file permission on linux`, then `SUID` and `SGID File Permission`, then `privilege escalation` and even `ls command injection?` :skull:.
 But I don't find useful informations for this challenge.

 - But, then I have an idea from this clue: the `bin` file does some thing like `ls` command, so, does it use `execve` syscall? or something like that to execute the shell command?
 Then I can inject my shell command inside it to read the `flag.txt` file, cause the binary file have root permission for the `/root` folder.

-- I do that immediately after my thinking.
+- I did it immediately after that thought flashed.
 And this is my solution about this challenge.

 ## RESULT